Lending a Helping Hand to People in Need

 Support for Uninsured Patients

 The Novartis Patient Assistance Foundation, Inc. (PAF) provides assistance to patients experiencing financial hardship who have no third-party insurance coverage for their medicines.
-Last year alone, the Novartis PAF provided over $412 million in free medication to more than 107,000 patients in the United States.
+Last year alone, the Novartis PAF provided $500 million in free medication to 100,000 patients in the United States.

 If you have a financial hardship and no prescription drug coverage, then you may be eligible to receive your Novartis medicines for free.

 To be eligible for Novartis PAF, you must:

 - Meet income criteria, which vary by medication, and must provide proof of income1